 Platform: PC

-Dig or Die offers a unique blend of survival and tower defense gameplay in a 2D open world.
+Dig or Die offers a distinctive blend of survival and tower defense gameplay in a 2D open world.
 The game casts you as a new recruit for Craft & Co., an automated tool manufacturer who’s hired you to go from planet to planet, pitching products.

 Craft The World